joechiu/clock/README.md

 EXE pack:
 1. copy the codes to your local directory
 2. change diretory to your local directory
-3. under the directory type:
+3. under the directory type: <br>
    python setup.py build
 4. when the compile command fired, cx_Freeze will follow the schema in setup.py to build an executable file inside build/exe.win-amd64-3.6
 5. run the compiled file clock.exe inside the exe directory to see the clock widget

 MSI pack:
-1. run the following command to pack as a msi: python setup.py bdist_msi
+1. run the following command to pack as a msi:<br>
+    python setup.py bdist_msi
 2. Analog Clock-0.2-amd64.msi will be generated in the dist folder
-3. You're probably interested to customize the msi installation by this topic: https://stackoverflow.com/questions/17307934/creating-msi-with-cx-freeze-and-bdist-msi-for-pyside-app
+3. You're probably interested to customize the msi installation by this topic: <br>
+   https://stackoverflow.com/questions/17307934/creating-msi-with-cx-freeze-and-bdist-msi-for-pyside-app

 Note: you also can pack the files as a installer by Inno setup if you are interested. see http://www.jrsoftware.org/isinfo.php for more information.